 A student who wishes to be absent from school for permissible reasons as outlined in this policy shall have the verified permission of his/her parents or legal guardians and have the approval of the principal.
-By the next school day after the absence, it shall be the responsibility of the parents or legal guardians to notify the school regarding the reason for each absence that had not been preapproved.
-The school principal or his/her designee shall thereafter contact the student's parent or guardian to determine the reason for each unexcused absence or absence for which the reason is unknown.
-Parents or legal guardians shall be required to justify the student's absence.
+By the next school day after the absence, but no more than 3 school days later, it shall be the responsibility of the parents or legal guardians to notify the school regarding the reason for each absence.
+Parents or legal guardians shall be required to justify, in writing to the school attendance office, the student's absence.
 Justification will be evaluated based on the policy below regarding excused or unexcused absences.
 The final decision for approval will rest with the school principal.
-Failure to successfully notify parents will NOT negate the attendance policy.